-Whether you enjoy solving technical challenges or being creative and innovative, aerospace engineering opens up roles in a range of industries from aerospace and automotive to finance and IT…
+Whether you enjoy solving technical challenges or being creative and innovative, aerospace engineering opens up opportunities in a range of industries from automotive to finance and IT

 Jobs directly related to your degree include: